Vermicompost: Large scale

-Large-scale vermicomposting is practiced in Canada, Italy, Japan, India, Malaysia, the Philippines, and the United States.
-The vermicompost may be used for farming, landscaping, to create compost tea, or for sale.
+Large-scale vermicomposting is practiced in New Zealand, Canada, Italy, Japan, India, Malaysia, the Philippines, and the United States.
+The vermicompost may be used for farming, horticulture, market gardening, landscaping, to create compost tea, or for sale.
 Some of these operations produce worms for bait and/or home vermicomposting.

-There are two main methods of large-scale vermicomposting, windrow and raised bed.
-Some systems use a windrow, which consists of bedding materials for the earthworms to live in and acts as a large bin; organic material is added to it.
-Although the windrow has no physical barriers to prevent worms from escaping, in theory they should not, due to an abundance of organic matter for them to feed on.
-Often windrows are used on a concrete surface to prevent predators from gaining access to the worm population.
+There are two main methods of large-scale vermicomposting, windrow composting and raised bed.
+Some systems use a windrow, which consists of organic feedstock for the earthworms to feed on.
+Earthworms will move into the windrows and remain within them as long as conditions are favourable; typically involving a balanced mix of feedstock, appropriate moisture content and a comfortable temperature.
+Often windrows are used on a concrete surface to control and manage leachate.

+The world's largest vermicomposting operation by volume is MyNoke, a New Zealand-based operation that's processed over 1.4 million tonnes of organic waste since establishment in 2007.

-The windrow method and compost windrow turners were developed by Fletcher Sims Jr. of the Compost Corporation in Canyon, Texas.
+Windrow turners were developed by Fletcher Sims Jr. of the Compost Corporation in Canyon, Texas.
 The Windrow Composting system is noted as a sustainable, cost-efficient way for farmers to manage dairy waste.

 The second type of large-scale vermicomposting system is the raised bed or flow-through system.
 Here the worms are fed an inch of "worm chow" across the top of the bed, and an inch of castings are harvested from below by pulling a breaker bar across the large mesh screen which forms the base of the bed.

 Because red worms are surface dwellers constantly moving towards the new food source, the flow-through system eliminates the need to separate worms from the castings before packaging.
 Flow-through systems are well suited to indoor facilities, making them the preferred choice for operations in colder climates.